Should you prep alone or prep with a group?

 Here’s what you should know about prepping solo:

 Probably the best part about being a solo prepper is that you only need to feed yourself.
 There’s no need to deal with the stress of finding enough food for everyone in the group, which can be tough when you’re in the city and can’t find a single can of beans at the grocery store.

 Traveling with a big group won’t only slow you down.
 It can also raise suspicion.

 It’s the opposite when you’re a lone wolf.
 Going solo boosts your chances of flying under the radar.
 You’ll find it easier to leave no trace behind, plus you won’t have to be afraid of someone blowing their cover.

 When you’re alone, there’s no risk of betrayal.
-You don’t have to live with the fear that a person you trust will steal your survival tools or spill the beans about your safe room location.
-As long as you stay discreet and give nothing away, no one will discover your preps.
+You don’t have to live with the fear that someone you trust could steal your survival tools or spill the beans about your safe room location.
+No one will discover your preps if you stay discreet and give nothing away.

 You call all the shots.
 It’s up to you to decide what the day’s agenda will be and where you’ll go next.
 This sounds intimidating, but it won’t be an issue if you have a solid SHTF plan.

 Being Spread Thin